slecrom/ENS_HTS_2025/docs/IFBjupyterhub.md

 ## Select your server options

 On the following screen you can select the option used by our JupyterHub server during the practical.
+Two nodes have been booked for our training session on IFB server.
+To build your server on these nodes select the following options:

+* Reservation: 2319_ens_0
+* Partition: fast
+* CPU: 1
+* Memory: 2

 ![JupyterHub server options](./ressources/jupyterhub_serveroptions.png "JupyterHub server options")